Lesson 66: Telemann Sonata in F major, TWV 41:F2 — Two Allegros and Whole-Work Assembly

 Telemann: Sonata in A minor, TWV 41:a4

-A second complete Telemann sonata to apply the procedure to.
-Different key, same galant idiom.
+A second complete Telemann sonata for the same procedure.

-When the complete TWV 41:F2 plays end-to-end with the two Allegros recognisably different from one another, with the rest between movements feeling intentional rather than awkward, and with a recording you would let a friend hear, move on to Lesson 67.
+When the complete TWV 41:F2 plays end-to-end with the two Allegros audibly different from one another, move on to Lesson 67.